ed-hawkins/weather-rescue-data/README.md

 germany-dwd: extraction by Ed Hawkins of DWD data (https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/subdaily/pressure/historical/)

+hourly-rain-data: hourly rainfall observations around Storm Ulysses, used in Hawkins et al. in review

 iceland: data processed from files provided by Trausti Jonsson

 italy: from various sources

+liverpool-sea-level: tide gauge data from Liverpool and Hilbre, used in Hawkins et al. in review

 norway: extracted from frost.met.no by Ed Hawkins